 An ATX motherboard will NOT fit in a mATX case, so if you're getting a standard sized ATX board then you'll need to find an ATX case.
 However, a mATX motherboard WILL generally fit in a ATX case.
 So if you're getting a mATX due to a restricted budget or another reason, you have the choice of choosing either a mATX case or an ATX case.
 Won't matter.

-You should also keep in mind the number of USB ports to make sure your board has enough.
+You should also keep in mind the number of USB ports to make sure your board has enough for your needs.
 Most modern motherboards will have plenty of USB ports so it'll rarely be an issue.
-You'll also want to get a board with USB 3.0 support these days, although most modern boards will.
+You'll also want to get a board with USB 3.0 support these days, although most modern boards will have that covered.

 Every modern motherboard will come with LAN (wired cable internet) support so you don't need to worry about that.
 However, few motherboards, and typically only the more expensive high-end boards, will come with built-in wireless (AKA WiFi) support.

-If you're going to be setting up a dual graphics card setup with either NVidia SLI or AMD CrossFire technology then your motherboard will need to support this.
 Simply check the specs to confirm.
-If you're doing more than 2 way SLI/CrossFire, such as 3 or 4 way, then you'll want to investigate support for that too.
+If you're doing more than 2 way SLI/CrossFire, such as 3 or 4 way, then you'll want to investigate support for that too as only higher-end motherboards will allow for this.

-When it comes to choosing the best motherboard, you definitely want to stick to trusted motherboard manufacturers such as Asus, Gigabyte, AsRock and MSI.
-Brand name does matter when it comes to gaming hardware.
+When it comes to choosing the best motherboard for gaming, you definitely want to stick to trusted motherboard manufacturers such as Asus, Gigabyte, AsRock and MSI.

-Personally, I would NOT recommend veering away from those big 4, although it would definitely be hard to do so as those names make up the vast majority of the market!
+Personally, I would not recommend veering away from these big 4 names in the motherboard game, although it would definitely be hard to do so (good luck trying to find

-As for which specific models to buy, your best bet is to check out our continuously updated Budget Gaming Build Examples and High-End Gaming Build Examples and taking a look at the included motherboard recommendations.
+For specific, current recommendations on the best motherboards check out our continuously updated Budget Gaming Build Examples and High-End Gaming Build Examples and take a look at the included boards in each build to get an idea of which motherboard is best for different budgets.

 So that's really all you need to know about selecting a good motherboard.
-There are other advanced features and specs (and considerations like aesthetics if you care about the look of your build), but the above are the most important to know about as a beginner build and is enough knowledge to navigate the market with confidence.
+There are other advanced features and specs, and considerations like the design, LED lighting, etc, if you care about those things, but the above are the most important to know about as a beginner builder.